 Now here is some great news that should put a smile on your face.
 Saturday Night Live added Bowen Yang to its Season 45 lineup, The Hollywood Reporter announced on Thursday.
 Yang's addition makes him the first full-time Asian American SNL cast member — ever.
-(As pointed out by Deadline, former SNL member Fred Armisen is a quarter Japanese and Rob Schneider is a quarter Filipino.)
+(Former SNL member Fred Armisen is a quarter Korean and Rob Schneider is a quarter Filipino.)
 Seeing as he has a background in comedy writing and has showcased his many talents on social media, Yang sounds like the perfect fit for NBC's late-night sketch comedy series.

 Actually, Yang has been part of the SNL family since Season 44.
 Not only was he a staff writer last season, but he also made his debut last season as Kim Jong-un alongside host Sandra Oh.
 If you've never seen Yang in action, then you need to remedy that.
 First of all, you really should start following him on Twitter.
 Then, you should check out Yang's lip sync videos that he tweets from time to time, in which he perfectly recreates iconic scenes from movies and TV shows.

 In August 2018, Yang went viral with his Devil Wears Prada lip sync video, in which he played the part of Meryl Streep's character, Miranda Priestly.
 His ability to lip sync is flawless.
 Also, pay attention to his facial expressions.
 It was like he starred in the movie himself.
 If you didn't think it took talent to lip sync, well, Yang shows it certainly does.

 Yang's lip sync videos don't stop there.
 Here are just a few more that truly highlight his talents.